hq-af/hqOsu/README.md

 Important :

-- Only works on osu!stable latest version
+- Doesn't work anymore, outdated.
+- Except if you want it to.

-Don't use on bancho
+Don't use.